Center for Health & Natural Sciences at Lowry

 PROGRAM ADMISSION REQUIREMENTS

-- A phlebotomy student should enter the program with basic computer skills to include, but not limited to, word processing, the creation of PowerPoint presentations, email, and use of D2L.
-Students must have access to a computer as most faculty utilize email and D2L for communication.
+- A phlebotomy student should enter the program with basic computer skills to include, but not limited to; word processing, the creation of PowerPoint presentations, and use email.
+Students must have access to a computer as most faculty utilize email and educational learning platforms at the college for communication and course delivery.
 If you feel under-prepared in this area, please consider taking CIS 110 – Introduction to Computing Technology.